ahmadnazir/cs-fundamentals/sessions/2016-08-01_Linux-terminal-basics.md

 - Create account in github
 - Read a little about git
+- Read about pull requests and how to create one
 - Read about markdown (the format of this file)
 - Start using gedit instead of libre office (later we will move to vim or another advanced text editor)